 Cookiecutter is a command line tool that automates the process of starting a project.
 Instead of going through all these steps manually, you can just run cookiecutter and the tool will generate all the necessary files and directory structure.

-For tools discussed, I tried to follow python-lib structure and recommendations (only adding mkdocs as an extra dependency).
-So, to achieve the same results you can:
+For tools discussed, I tried to follow python-lib structure and recommendations (only adding mkdocs

-1. Install cookiecutter - pipx install cookiecutter
+Install cookiecutter -

-2. Run it - cookiecutter gh:simonw/python-lib
+Run it -

-3. Optional: Add mkdocs as discussed above.
+as discussed above.

 There are many cookiecutter templates around with all kind of different options.
 The truth is, you really want a minimal well-maintained one.